gabrielegalimbertiphd/SOTA/README.md

-# Musa Indoor Navigation
+# SOTA
-Indoor navigation inside of museums.
+State-of-the-art navigation system used for navigation test with blind people.